justeslam/offsec2/notes/windows_enumeration.md

 .\PsLoggedOn.exe \\file04
 ```

+#### Look out for SeManageVolumePrivilege

+There are some great examples in Offsec's Access PG Practice write-ups.

 #### Interesting Object Permissions

 AD includes a wealth of permission types that can be used to configure an ACE.
 However, from an attacker's standpoint, we are mainly interested in a few key permission types.
 Here's a list of the most interesting ones along with a description of the permissions they provide: